 Move Knowledge, Not People

 Project ECHO® (Extension for Community Healthcare Outcomes) transforms the way education and knowledge are delivered.
-This telementoring model uses video-conferencing technology to connect participants with experts at Dartmouth-Hitchcock.
+This telementoring model uses video-conferencing technology to connect participants with experts at Dartmouth Health.
 ECHO® sessions use case-based learning to provide education.
 The result: patients get the right care, when they need it, close to home.

 - Participants learn from experts.